The Compressor Pressure is Sufficient, So Why Are My Air Tools Underperforming?

 Step 2: Identify Restrictions

-• Switch to larger-diameter hoses (3/8” or 1/2” for high-demand tools)
+• Hose Diameter: Switch to 3/8” or 1/2” hoses for high-demand tools.

-• Use high-flow quick-connect fittings
+• Fittings: Use high-flow quick-connect fittings.

-• Minimize hose length to reduce resistance
+• Length: Minimize hose length to reduce resistance.

-Step 3: Maintain Your System
+Step 3: Maintain System Integrity

 Choosing the Right Compressor

-1. Identify the highest CFM requirement among your tools
+1. Identify the highest CFM requirement among your tools.

 FAQ – Common Airflow Questions

-My gauge shows 100 PSI, but my impact wrench is weak.
+Q: My gauge shows 100 PSI, but my impact wrench is weak.
 Why?

-Can I run multiple tools on one compressor?
+Q: Can I run multiple tools on one compressor?

 Conclusion